Andrea isn’t a politician.

 • Ensured access to jobs and scholarships for low-income youth at the new Union Square Tech Hub

-• In 2017, Andrea spearheaded efforts for a community-based cultural plan where she conducted extensive outreach efforts, hosted workshops, public forums, where she put resident and artists voices at the forefront.
+• In 2017, Andrea spearheaded efforts for a community-based cultural plan.
+She conducted extensive outreach efforts, hosted workshops and public forums, where she put resident and artists voices at the forefront.